Browser does not support script.

 If you have been away from study and are unable to submit a previous piece of work, you will need to write a new essay.
 What we are looking for is evidence of your ability to research a topic and write about film in a theoretically informed way.
 You can write about any topic and any film or group of films you like.
 We are looking for an ability to perform close analysis of films, and their production, circulation and reception circumstances.
 We expect your essay to be informed by and refer to academic writing on your chosen topic.

-Contemporary film studies is a diverse, interdisciplinary field, incorporating a variety of approaches to the analysis of film and film culture.
-The MA Film Studies at King's College builds on the research strengths of its distinguished faculty to offer modules that examine a wide range of cinemas and approaches to studying film.
+Contemporary film studies is a diverse, interdisciplinary field that incorporates a variety of approaches to the analysis of film and film culture.
+Our Film Studies MA builds on the research strengths of our distinguished staff to offer modules that examine a wide range of cinema styles and approaches to studying film.

 The MA in Film Studies has been designed for students who want to deepen their knowledge of the world’s cinemas and the very latest approaches to studying them.
 Graduate students at King’s participate in a number of regular research activities, including a programme of lectures by nationally and internationally distinguished scholars, international conferences, twice weekly 35mm cinematheque screenings, a focused graduate training programme, and a student organised work-in-progress conference in May.